 Do you do business in Ukraine and Russia, and have you been financially affected by the trade restrictions?
 You may be eligible for the subsidy SIB Ukraine and Russia from RVO.
 With this subsidy, you can get help in finding alternative markets and in optimising your supply chains, logistics processes, and international production.

 Video: Doing business with Russia.
 What now?

 Please note: the following information about doing business with Russia covers the period up to Russia's invasion of Ukraine.
 This was before more international sanctions were imposed by the EU.

 A key part of the Russian economy is extracting and exporting oil and gas.
 The agricultural sector is also well developed, so Russia depends less on food imports.

-The Netherlands is an important trading partner (in Dutch) of Russia.
+The Netherlands is an important (in Dutch) of Russia.
 In addition to oil and natural gas, Dutch companies import aluminium, iron, steel, chemical products, fishery products and wood products from Russia.
 Dutch exports mainly consist of medicinal and pharmaceutical products, machines and electrical equipment, means of transport and computer equipment.

 Due to the size of the country, it is impossible to cover all regions.
 Therefore, the initial focus is on the wealthier areas around Moscow and St. Petersburg.